-- 0 assembler errors suppressed, no listing
+- 0 Assembler errors suppressed, no listing.

-- 1 assembler errors suppressed, listing
+- 1 Assembler errors suppressed, listing.

-- 2 assembler errors reported, no listing
+- 2 Assembler errors reported, no listing.

-- 3 assembler errors reported, listing
+- 3 Assembler errors reported, listing.

 Options 4, 5, 6 and 7 behave exactly as options 0, 1, 2 and 3 except that the code can be placed at a different location from that at which it is intended to execute.
-With options 4 to 7 the variable P% controls the program counter during assembly, and the variable 0% gives the memory location where the code is placed.
+With options 4 to 7 the variable P% controls the program counter during assembly, and the variable P% gives the memory location where the code is placed.

-The OPT statement can only occur inside the square brackets which enclose a piece of assembly language.
-OPT is set to 3 every time the BASIC interpreter finds a L. Do not confuse it with OPT which is described on page 434.
+The OPT statement can only occur inside the square brackets which enclose Assembly Language commands.
+OPT is set to 3 every time the BASIC interpreter finds a $\Gamma$ .
+Do not confuse it with \OPT which is described in chapter 43.

-200 OPT 1 350 OPT (pass2+list)
+200 OPT 1 350 OPT (pass\2+list)